-It’ll seem as though you’re floating amongst the clouds when you stay in this themed room, with the king-size bed themed as a hot air balloon.
+It’ll seem as though you’re floating amongst the clouds when you stay in this themed room, with the super queen size bed themed as a hot air balloon.
 It’s certain that you’ll be able to snuggle under the covers and dream yourself to sleep.

 Spend the night on your own castaway island, or at least it will feel like it with everything about this room themed as such!
 As well as submarine-style bunk beds, you can also enjoy your own whirlpool bath.

 This room makes for the perfect romantic and relaxed night away.
-Guests will receive a complimentary bottle of Prosecco, a Germaine de Capuccini gift bag, three hours access to the Aqua Relaxation Rooms and 20% off Spa products!
+Guests will receive a complimentary bottle of Prosecco, a Decleor gift, three hours access to the Aqua Relaxation Rooms and 20% off Spa products!

 With luxurious furnishing and views overlooking the hotel lake, you won’t struggle to let go of everyday stresses.
-Guests will receive a complimentary bottle of Prosecco, a Germaine de Capuccini gift bag, three hours access to the Aqua Relaxation Rooms and 20% off Spa products!
+Guests will receive a complimentary bottle of Prosecco, a Decleor gift, three hours access to the Aqua Relaxation Rooms and 20% off Spa products!

 The Secret Garden Restaurant is located on the ground floor of the Alton Towers Hotel.
 The Restaurant is themed around an extravagant, attractive garden where you’ll even find a tree that talks, and overlooks the landscaped hotel gardens.

-Situated opposite the Secret Garden Restaurant, on the ground floor of the Alton Towers Hotel, Dragons Bar provides a leisurely location to enjoy a hot or cold drink whilst watching the hotel entertainment.
+Situated opposite the Secret Garden Restaurant, on the ground floor of the Alton Towers Hotel, Dragon Bar provides a leisurely location to enjoy a hot or cold drink whilst watching the hotel entertainment.